-How Much Does It Cost to Replace a Side Mirror in 2023?
+How Much Does It Cost to Replace a Side Mirror?
+(2024 Update)

 Side mirrors do not usually suffer general wear and tear, and they will normally only need replacing if they are damaged in an accident or hit by a passing motorist.
 However, you can also benefit by replacing a rusty or otherwise corroded side mirror.

 The actual cost of the replacement does vary according to make and model of the car and whether you choose to go with an original equipment manufacturer (OEM) replacement or something else.
 You should expect to pay between $100–$300 for the mirror and labor costs.

 The Importance of Replacing a Side Mirror